-- enable students to communicate accurately, appropriately and effectively in writing - enable students to understand and respond appropriately to what they read - encourage students to enjoy and appreciate the variety of language - complement the students' other areas of study by developing skills of a more general application (e.g. analysis, synthesis, drawing of inferences) - · promote the students' personal development and an understanding of themselves and others - encourage students to enjoy and appreciate the reading of Setswana literature.
+- enable students to communicate accurately, appropriately and effectively in writing - enable students to understand and respond appropriately to what they read - encourage students to enjoy and appreciate the variety of language - complement the students' other areas of study by developing skills of a more general application (e.g. analysis, synthesis, drawing of inferences) - promote the students' personal development and an understanding of themselves and others.

-3.5 Assessment objectives
+4.2 Assessment objectives

-There are four assessment objectives:
+There are three assessment objectives: